God’s Law Changed

 And he gave unto Moses, when he had made an end of communing with him upon mount Sinai, two tables of testimony, tables of stone, written with the finger of God.

-God wrote the Ten Commandments Himself on tablets of stone to illustrate their unchanging, eternal nature.
+God wrote the Ten Commandments Himself on tablets of stone to demonstrate their unchanging and eternal nature.

 What did Jesus say about the law?